jijinjc/s25-team6-cama/README.md

 ### Prepared Data

 In the `musa5090s25-team<N>-prepared_data` bucket, there are three folders.
-Each should contain a single file named `data.jsonl`.
+Each should contain a single file named `data.jsonl` or `data.parquet`.
 The folders are as follows:

 | Folder | Contents |
 |--------|----------|